Finsbury Park Mosque: 1997–2003: Under Abu Hamza al-Masri

 The mosque rose to notoriety after Abu Hamza al-Masri became its imam in 1997.
 In the late 1990s and early 2000s, he consolidated his control of the mosque, with his followers preventing anyone they did not trust from entering it.
 On March 13, 1998, a rally was held in London for the 'Kosovo Jihad' and was allegedly backed by over 50 Islamic groups including the Taliban and Hamas.
-At the same time the Islamic society of London led by a Kosovar-Albanian Sheik Muhammad Stubla who was lobbying and gathering money for the Kosovo Liberation Army using donations from Muslims attending the mosque.
+At the same time, the Islamic society of London was led by a Kosovar-Albanian Sheik, Muhammad Stubla, who was lobbying and gathering money for the Kosovo Liberation Army using donations from Muslims attending the mosque.
 According to the mosque's current administration, although originally appointed by the trustees, Abu Hamza gradually took over the mosque from them.
 When the mosque's trustees asked him to leave, they allege that he resorted to intimidation.
 In October 1998, the trustees went to the High Court to stop Abu Hamza from preaching at the mosque.
 They were granted an injunction, but it was not enforced.
 Many trustees reported being barred from their own mosque by Abu Hamza's supporters and even being assaulted.
 In April 2002, the Charity Commission for England and Wales suspended Abu Hamza from preaching, but he continued anyway.
 Djamel Beghal used the mosque as his "base," as he planned a foiled 2001 suicide bombing of the American Embassy in Paris.